M (New York City Subway service): 2011–present

 When the 14th Street Tunnel shutdown started in April 2019, weekend and weekday evening M service (from 11:00 p.m. to 1:15 a.m.) was extended from Essex Street to 96th Street on the Second Avenue Subway in Manhattan, via 63rd Street, to compensate for limited L service between Brooklyn and Manhattan.
 The M had to run to 96th Street because of capacity reductions on the Queens Boulevard Line due to ongoing weekend construction.
 Both weekday and weekend M frequencies were also increased.
 This extra service was discontinued after completion of tunnel construction on April 27, 2020.
 Weekday evening service after 9:15 p.m. was also indefinitely cut back from Forest Hills to Essex Street to accommodate maintenance work for the installation of communications-based train control on the Queens Boulevard Line, Eighth Avenue Line, and Sixth Avenue Line.

 Weekend frequencies on the M route were increased in July 2023.
 Starting August 28, 2023, weekday M trains were truncated to 57th Street in Manhattan, and F trains were rerouted via the 53rd Street Tunnel between Queens and Manhattan, due to track replacement and other repairs in the 63rd Street Tunnel.
 Weekend M service continued to terminate at Essex Street.
 Service to Forest Hills resumed on April 1, 2024.

 In June 2025, internal MTA documents were leaked, indicating that a proposal to reroute M trains through the 63rd Street Tunnel and reroute F trains through the 53rd Street Tunnel would be presented for approval.
 The route swap was anticipated to reduce overcrowding at 63rd Street line stations, as well as reduce reliance on interlockings west of the 36th Street station in Queens.
 In September 2025, the MTA confirmed that the F and M trains would swap routings on weekdays starting on December 8, 2025, with the F running via 53rd Street and the M running via 63rd Street.
 Service on the M route would also be increased during rush hours to provide additional service along the 63rd Street Line, since M trains ran less frequently than F trains.
+During its first six months, the swap resulted in slight decreases in end-to-end running times on the F and M routes.